LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 [Functors.jl]: https://fluxml.ai/Functors.jl/stable/

 The Julia automatic differentiation ecosystem is centered around three packages: Flux.jl, ChainRules.jl and Zygote.jl.
-- [Flux.jl][Flux.jl] is the high level machine learning framework.
+- [Flux.jl][Flux.jl] is a machine learning framework.
 It uses either ChainRules.jl or Zygote.jl to differentiate code.
 - [Zygote.jl][Zygote.jl] implements automatic differentiation through metaprogramming.
+  - The core functionality is defined in the minimal [ZygoteRules.jl][ZygoteRules.jl] package.
   - The main functions it exposes are `gradient`, `withgradient` and `pullback`.
-The `pullback` function is a light wrapper around `_pullback`, which does most of the heavy lifting.
+The `pullback` function is a light wrapper around `_pullback` which does most of the heavy lifting.
   - The goal of `_pullback` is to dispatch a function, its arguments and its keyword arguments to a `ChainRule.rrule`.
 If it cannot, it will inspect the code, decompose it into smaller steps, and follow the rules of differentiation to dispatch  each of those to `_pullback` to recursively find an `rrule`.
 If this recursive process does not find a valid rule it will raise an error.
-  - It also exposes a function called `adjoint`, which calculates the "adjoint of the Jacobian".
-It is not related to the built-in `adjoint` function in Julia, which calculates the "conjugate transpose".
-(But there is some type piracy!)
+  - It also exposes a function called `adjoint`, which calculates the adjoint of the Jacobian.
+(It is not related to the built-in `adjoint` function in Julia, which calculates the conjugate transpose.
+But there is some type piracy!)
 The `adjoint` function is the same as ChainRules.jl's `rrule` function except it takes higher precedence in Zygote.jl.
 If a new differentiation rule needs to be added, the recommendation is to extend `rrule` and not `adjoint`.
+- [ChainRules.jl][ChainRules.jl] defines forward rules and reverse rules.
-  - The core functionality is defined in the minimal [ZygoteRules.jl][ZygoteRules.jl] package.
+  - The core functionality is defined in the minimal [ChainRulesCore.jl][ChainRulesCore.jl] package.
-- [ChainRules.jl][ChainRules.jl] defines forward rules and reverse rules that functions can be dispatched to.
   - The main functions it exposes are `frule` and `rrule`.
 This series deals only with backpropagation, so it will only concentrate on `rrule`.
-  - The core functionality is defined in the minimal [ChainRulesCore.jl][ChainRulesCore.jl] package.

 Also important is [IRTools.jl][IRTools.jl], an extended metaprogramming package for working with an intermediate representation (IR) between raw Julia code and lowered code.
+MicroGrad.jl in particular is based on the example code at [IRTools.jl](https://github.com/FluxML/IRTools.jl/blob/master/examples/reverse.jl) with alignment with Zyogte.jl functions and names.

 As an example, consider the function $f(x) = \sin(\cos(x))$.
 Using the chain rule of Calculus, it is differentiated as: